-Alex is a fifth year PhD Candidate in Comparative Politics with a minor in American Politics.
-He studies land reform in South Africa and Kenya and has done fieldwork in both countries.
-Alex’s research is supported by a SSHRC Doctoral Fellowship.
+I'm a fifth year PhD Candidate in Comparative Politics with a minor in American Politics.
+I study land reform in South Africa and Kenya and have done fieldwork in both countries.
+My research is supported by a SSHRC Doctoral Fellowship.

 My research focuses on the political economy of land redistribution and land titling.
 What determines subnational differences in various land reforms?
 How are they implemented and what effects do they have on targeted beneficiaries?

 For my dissertation, I focus on South Africa’s attempt to redistribute land in the post-Apartheid era.
 Specifically, I ask how market institutions might impede or assist the state in its attempt to right historical racially motivated land dispossession.
 I was conducting fieldwork in South Africa from September 2019 until March 2020 before the pandemic and hope to return as soon as possible.